 Additional Features for Hiking Pants

 The little extras can really make or break a good pair of pants.
-Well-positioned cargo pockets, zippered pockets, belt loops, and built-in belts.
+Some of the features available are well-positioned cargo pockets, zippered pockets, cooling vents, belt loops, and built-in belts.

 What Kind of Pants Are Best for Hiking?

 The best pair of hiking pants will vary from person to person.
 Big things to look for, though, are comfort, breathability, and the ability to dry quickly.
 If you plan to do a lot of winter or cold-weather hiking, you may want an insulated legging or room to layer long underwear underneath.

 Are Leggings Good for Hiking?